15 Interesting Facts about India That Every Traveller Should Know

 RESPECT THE INDIAN PEOPLE AND THE INDIAN CULTURE

-Most Indians are very warm-hearted, and this is truly one of the best qualities of Indian people.
-They are welcoming and love it when people from all over the world come to visit and explore the beautiful and divine land of India.
+Most Indians are very warm-hearted, which is truly one of the best qualities of Indian people.
+They are welcoming and love it when people from around the world visit the country.

-Be respectful to the Indian people and the Indian culture.
+Be respectful to the Indian people and Indian culture.

 The Indian people will greet you with warmth and acceptance.
 Make sure you can be humble and return the same.